 This summer school provides an introduction to yoga studies with classes on key aspects of yoga history, philosophy and contemporary practice.
 The course is structured into sections: textual history, philosophy, ethnography and bodily practice, and critical thought.
 The history section will constitute the primary focus of study and draw on the expertise of the SOAS Haṭha Yoga Project team to survey the history of haṭha yoga through Sanskrit texts.
 The philosophy classes will introduce students to key concepts in classical yoga and to contextual readings of the Yogasūtra of Patañjali.
 In the ethnography class, students will reflect on ways to analyse experience and movement in postural yoga practice.
 The course also provides an introduction to key terms in the Sanskrit language for yoga studies and to scholarship on critical issues in contemporary yoga.

-The summer school will be taught by the research team of the Haṭha Yoga Project (Drs James Mallinson, Mark Singleton, Daniela Bevilacqua, and Jason Birch) and other specialist scholars at SOAS.
-The teaching schedule will be announced soon.
+The summer school will be taught by the research team of the Haṭha Yoga Project (Drs James Mallinson, Mark Singleton, Daniela Bevilacqua, and Jason Birch) and other specialist scholars at SOAS and international institutions.